-- 1. Excused absence: Excused absences are given only for illness, medical/dental appointments, or death in the family.
-All others absences are unexcused.
+- 1. Excused absence: Excused absences are given only for illness, medical/dental appointments, death in the family, or court-mandated appearances of the child.
+All other absences are unexcused.
 You may request homework for an excused absence.
 Homework requests will be processed within 24 hours.
 A doctor's note is required after 3 days of consecutive absences. - 2.
 Unexcused absence: Any reason for an absence, other than those listed above will be considered an unexcused absence, even if the parent/guardian may have given permission for the student to miss school. - 3.
 Truancy: When a student is absent for one or more class periods without parental permission, he/she will be considered truant.
 Students who leave class or any designated area without permission will be considered truant.
 In the event of truancy by a student, a letter or phone call will be made by the school staff to the parent/guardian.